FlashDrag/cyclebay/README.md

 - If the product size already in the shopping bag, and the shopping bag quantity is less than the quantity available in stock the app will display the success message: *Updated {product-size-name} quantity to {updated-quantity}* and update the shopping bag quantity.
 - If the product size is the first in the shopping bag, the app will display the success message: *Added {product-size-name} to your cart* and add the product to the shopping bag.

-The **stock quantity** will be updated(decreased) only when the user completes the checkout process.
+The **stock quantity** will be updated(decreased) only when the user completes the checkout process and the payment is successful.
 Otherwise, it still available for other users.

 <sup>
 Initially, I implemented the stock management functionality that decreased the stock quantity and reserved the product quantity immediately after the user added a product to the bag.
 Then, using a Celery task and JS script, I set a countdown timer for 30 minutes.
 If the user didn't complete the checkout process within 30 minutes, the product would be returned to the stock.
 However, I decided to change this approach because users often add products to the bag for later, rather than using a wishlist.